pingcap/blog/introducing-tidb-lightning.md

 1. Importer works closely with TiKV, while Lightning works closely with TiDB.
 Each component of the Toolset uses some part of the latter as libraries.
 This causes a linguistic mismatch between the two parts as TiKV is written in Rust and TiDB is written in Go.
 It is much easier to develop them as independent programs instead, and let the KV pairs be transmitted via gRPC.
 2. Having separate Lightning and Importer also gives more flexibility in horizontal scaling, for example, allowing multiple Lightning instances to stream to the same Importer.

-Below we’ll go through the internals of each component.
+Below we'll go through the internals of each component.

 ### Lightning